John I, Count of Nassau-Siegen: Biography

-John sometimes had to endure attacks and abuse from his younger brother, Henry ‘the Swashbuckler’, who, even though he was a canon, nevertheless was a brutal fighter of his time, as the disconcerting epithet that his comrades gave him reveals.
-John managed to put an end to the robber knights in his county.
+John sometimes had to endure attacks and abuse from his younger brother, Henry the Swashbuckler, who, even though he was a canon, nevertheless was a brutal fighter of his time, as the disconcerting epithet that his comrades gave him reveals.
+Before 1389, John built Freudenberg Castle against the lords of Wildenburg and the counts of Sayn.
+He managed to put an end to the robber knights in his county.
 In those lawless times, he decided to establish a vehmic court at Ginsburg Castle in the Siegerland.
 However, the establishment of a vehmic court was not allowed without imperial consent.
 In 1384 John received it from Roman King Wenceslaus when he visited him in Frankfurt.
 According to another charter of Wenceslaus from 1389, the seat of the vehmic court was to be at Ginsburg Castle and the judicial district of this court was to extend from the borders of the Westphalian lordship of Bilstein to the County of Sayn.
-A charter of the same king from 1398 appoints Wynekin of Hilchenbach as a judge of the Ginsburg vehmic court, presumably after the court had been settled.
+A charter of the same king from 1398 appoints Wynekin von Hilchenbach as a judge of the Ginsburg vehmic court, presumably after the court had been settled.
 Perhaps, however, John soon realised his own mistake, or perhaps his sons later understood the abuses of this vehmic court; for it did not exist very long.
-A century later John’s great-grandson, Count John V, again established a vehmic court at Ginsburg Castle.
+A century later John's great-grandson, Count John V, again established a vehmic court at Ginsburg Castle.